-The spending and tax policies of federal, state, and local governments added 0.6 percentage point to growth in Gross Domestic Product in the third quarter, fueled by increased spending at all levels of government, according to the latest Hutchins’ Fiscal Impact Measure.
-Inflation-adjusted GDP rose at a 3½ percent annual rate in the quarter.
+The spending and tax policies of federal, state, and local governments added little to growth in Gross Domestic Product (GDP) in the fourth quarter of 2018, according to the latest Hutchins’ Fiscal Impact Measure.
+Inflation-adjusted GDP rose at a 2.6 percent annual rate in the quarter.

 The most recent reading on the FIM suggests that the effects of federal legislation and increased spending at the state and local level, which boosted growth at the beginning of 2018, have begun to taper.
 In each of the previous four quarters, fiscal policy added about six-tenths of a percentage point to GDP; in the most recent quarter, that number fell to one-quarter of a percentage point.
 The FIM indicates that fiscal policy has shifted from stimulating the economy at the beginning of the year to being roughly neutral.

 Federal spending added just one-tenth of a percentage point to GDP, a smaller impact than in previous quarters.
 Non-defense spending fell by 7 percent in the final quarter, in part reflecting the effects of the partial government shutdown.
 Looking forward, most of the effects of the partial shutdown will likely be reflected in Fiscal Impact in the first quarter of 2019.